 LATE ASSIGNMENTS.
 Projects have no due date except that all projects must be turned in by the last day of classes.
-No projects will be accepted after midnight between May 3 and 4.
-No credit will be given for late work on other kinds of assignments.
+No credit will be given for late work.

 PROJECT GRADING.
 My intention is to grade projects solely on correctness as demonstrated by unit tests, but I reserve the right to inspect code for conformance to specifications that are not easily verified automatically.
-Also, two projects additionally will be graded for code style, see below.
-You will be given all the unit tests used in grading, except that the raw data used by the unit tests may be different, to prevent students from simply writing code that apes the responses the specific unit tests check for.
-Extra credit will be given to students who discover cases not covered by the given unit tests; in that case, the student must write a JUnit test case and provide a would-be solution to the project that passes the current set of unit tests but fails the new one.
-Bonus extra credit will be awarded if the instructor's own solution fails the new test.
-Moreover, and this is important, that new test case will be distributed to the class and added to the test cases used in grading.
+You will be given all the unit tests used in grading, except that the raw data used by the unit tests during grading may be different from that provided to students, to prevent students from simply writing code that apes the responses the specific unit tests check for.
+Extra credit shall be given to students who discover cases not covered by the given unit tests; in that case, the student must write a JUnit test case and provide a would-be solution to the project that passes the current set of unit tests but fails the new one.
+Bonus extra credit shall be awarded if the instructor's own solution fails the new test.
+Moreover, and this is important, that new test case shall be distributed to the class and added to the test cases used in grading.
 Any student who has already submitted a solution that does not pass the new test case should resubmit a corrected solution.

 CODE STYLE.
-To encourage students to practice good programming style, two projects will be graded for conformance for good programming practices, especially informative comments and avoiding unnecessary inefficiency.
-Assessment of code style in submitted projects may be incorporated into the Other score.
+To encourage students to practice good programming style, the instructor reserves the right to assess submitted project code for style and efficiency, to be incorporated into the Other score.

 TESTS USING COMPUTERS.
-For Tests 2 and 4, the computer science lab (Meyer 154) will be reserved for our use.
-The lab machines will be logged into special accounts for the purpose of test-taking.
-Internet access will be turned off.
-Students will use only Eclipse and a web browser; the browser will be used only to view a local copy of the Java API.
-Students will be given a few JUnit tests to clarify the problem but not the JUnit tests to be used in grading.
+For Tests 2 and 4, the computer science lab (Meyer 154) shall be reserved for our use.
+The lab machines shall be logged into special accounts for the purpose of test-taking.
+Internet access shall be turned off.
+Students shall use only Eclipse and a web browser; the browser shall be used only to view a local copy of the Java API.
+Students shall be given a few JUnit tests to clarify the problem but not the JUnit tests to be used in grading.